 Yes, you can purchase cover while you’re already overseas.
 This is particularly helpful if you decide to take a detour to another country that isn’t on your current policy, or if you simply forgot to organise a policy before you left.

-Most insurers will delay the start of cover for 48 – 72 hours after the date / time of your purchase, so it’s best to purchase your travel insurance in advance.
+Most insurers will delay the start of cover for 48-72 hours after the date or time of your purchase, so it’s best to purchase your travel insurance in advance.

 Travel insurance with emergency medical assistance will typically cover your emergency evacuation back to your home in Australia.
 If you find yourself in any serious situations, you should contact the local authorities and your insurer for 24/7 emergency assistance.

-If you fall pregnant while you’re overseas, your insurer may cover you for up to a certain period within your pregnancy (e.g. up to the 24th week for single pregnancies and the 19th week of multiple pregnancies).
+If you fall pregnant while you’re overseas, your insurer may cover you for up to a certain number of weeks of your pregnancy, depending on your insurer and whether you’re having a single or multiple pregnancy.

 However, insurers typically won’t cover antenatal care, childbirth or newborn care.
 If you fall pregnant while overseas, ensure you contact your insurer for their advice.